-- 1. Repeat steps 1-2 above.
-LAN Control Settings menu can also be opened by pressing Network. - 2.
-Highlight LAN Settings and press ◀ / ► to select Static IP. - 3.
-Contact your ITS administrator for information on the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings. - 4.
-Press $\mathbf{\nabla}$ to select the item you want to modify and press Enter.

-- 5. Press \triangleleft / \triangleright to move the cursor and the press \blacktriangle / \checkmark to enter the value.
-You can also use the numeric buttons on the remote control to enter the value. - 6.
+- 1. Repeat steps 1-3 above. - Highlight LAN Settings and press ◀/▶ to select Static IP. - Contact your ITS administrator for information on the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings. - 4.
+Press ▼ to select the item you want to modify and press Enter. - 5.
+Press $\blacktriangleleft / \blacktriangleright$ to move the cursor and the press $\blacktriangle / \blacktriangledown$ to enter the value. - 6.
 To save the settings, press Enter.
 If you do not want to save the settings, press Exit. - 7.
-Press \checkmark to highlight Apply and press Enter.
+Press ▼ to highlight Apply and press Enter.

-If the RJ45 cables are not properly connected, the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will display 0.0.0.0.
-Make sure the cables are properly connected and perform the procedures above again.

-If you wish to connect to the projector in its standby mode, be sure you have selected Static IP and obtained the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server information when the projector is on.
+- If the RJ45 cables are not properly connected, the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will display 0.0.0.0.
+Make sure the cables are properly connected and perform the procedures above again. - If you wish to connect to the projector in its standby mode, be sure you have selected Static IP and obtained the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server information when the projector is on.